Mathematical, Thermodynamical, and Experimental Necessity for Coarse Graining Empirical Densities and Currents in

 \section{Abstract}

-We present general results on fluctuations and spatial correlations of the \blue{coarse-grained} empirical density and current of Markovian diffusion in equilibrium or non-equilibrium steady states on all time scales.~We unravel a deep connection between \blue{current fluctuations} and \blue{generalized time-reversal symmetry, providing new insight into time-averaged observables}.~We highlight the essential role of coarse graining in space \blue{from mathematical, thermodynamical, and experimental points of view}.~Spatial coarse graining is required to uncover salient features of currents \blue{that break detailed balance, and a thermodynamically "optimal" coarse graining ensures the most precise inference of dissipation.~Defined without coarse graining, the fluctuations of empirical density and current are proven to diverge on all time scales in dimensions higher than one, which has far-reaching consequences for large-deviation limits in continuous space and for continuum limits of jump processes.}~We apply the results to examples of irreversible diffusion.~Our findings provide \blue{new intuition about} time-averaged observables \blue{and} allow for a more efficient analysis of single-molecule experiments.
+We present general results on fluctuations and spatial correlations of the coarse-grained empirical density and current of Markovian diffusion in equilibrium or non-equilibrium steady states on all time scales.~We unravel a deep connection between current fluctuations and generalized time-reversal symmetry, providing new insight into time-averaged observables.~We highlight the essential role of coarse graining in space from mathematical, thermodynamical, and experimental points of view.~Spatial coarse graining is required to uncover salient features of currents that break detailed balance, and a thermodynamically "optimal" coarse graining ensures the most precise inference of dissipation.~Defined without coarse graining, the fluctuations of empirical density and current are proven to diverge on all time scales in dimensions higher than one, which has far-reaching consequences for \finalchange{the central-limit regime} in continuous space.~We apply the results to examples of irreversible diffusion.~Our findings provide new intuition about time-averaged observables and allow for a more efficient analysis of single-molecule experiments.